DuongTSon/Financial-modelling-VN/README.md

 ### Asset allocation models

 Asset allocation is an important topic in finance.
-Researchers around the world are continuously produce novel methods to find optimal allocations.
+Researchers around the world continuously invent novel methods to find optimal allocations.
 Textbooks often start with mean-variance approach, which was invented by Markowitz long time ago.
 Unfortunately, it won't work in the real world.
 Instead, practitioners usually use models incorporated market portfolio because they believe the market contains vital information about the optimum.
 Black-Litterman model is quite popular for that reason.

 ### Interest rate models

 Assets and Liabilities management in banking industry require robust simulation of interest rate movement.
 The results are used for asset allocation decision in banks.
 Researchers have invented numerous kind of models, including both univariate and multivariate models.
 However, banks choose interest rate models depending on complexity of their balance sheet.
 Sophisticated models do not necessarily perform better than simple ones.
 In my experience, you should choose models based on realiability of your data.
 Bad data can ruin your effort.

+In Excel-VBA folder, you could find a simple example of interest rate modelling.
+I estimated parameters of [Cox-Ingersoll-Ross (CIR) model](https://en.wikipedia.org/wiki/Cox%E2%80%93Ingersoll%E2%80%93Ross_model) to simulate future interest rate paths.
+CIR model can produce estimated yield curves but not accurate.
+Therefore, CIR model is used mostly for modelling fluctuation of a tenor on yield curves.

+To estmitmate CIR model, you can use regression method of MLE (maximum likelihood estimation) method.
+Personally, I prefer MLE because I can easily implement it on Excel.
+You can do the estimation with the following steps:

+1. Collect the interest rate data (most liquid tenor)
+2. Calculate likelihood function
+3. Use Solver in Excel to find the optimal parameters
+4. Simulate interest rate paths with those parameters

 ### Time series forecast models